gagan-uppal/gagan-uppal/README.md

  I am a Full-Stack Web Developer recently graduated from the web development bootcamp at Lighthouse Labs.

-- 🔭I have a background in mathematics.
+- 🔭 I have a background in Mathematics.
+- 🕹️ I have worked as a manual as well as an automation tester.
+- 👯 I am great team player as well as work independently.
 - 💼 Got a job opening?
 Get in touch with me!
-- 👯 I’m looking to collaborate on any modern stack used in fullstack web development
 - 🌱 https://resume.creddle.io/resume/11y8mamxg7u

 Reach out and say hello: